Skip to main content

 Add/Edit Tag

-Create or update a tag and add any additional consent checks for the tag to fire.Navigate to “Advanced Settings” > “Consent Settings”.
-Check the “Require additional consent for tag to fire” button and add any additional consent checks from the dropdown of options.
+Create or update a tag and add an additional consent check so the tag only fires once the matching vendor has consent.Navigate to “Advanced Settings” > “Consent Settings”.
+Select “Require additional consent for tag to fire” and enter the name of the category or service that the tag needs to fire on.Consent Settings

 3